 This input is provided to assist with processing signals with embedded sync, typically on the GREEN channel.
-The pin is connected to a high-speed comparator with an internally generated threshold.
-The threshold level can be programmed in 10 mV steps to any voltage between 10 mV and 330 mV above the negative peak of the input signal.
-The default voltage threshold is 150 mV.
+The pin is connected to a high-speed comparator with an internally generated threshold, which is set to 0.15V above the negative peak of the input signal.

-When connected to an ac-coupled graphics signal with embedded sync, it will produce a noninverting digital output on SOGOUT.
+When connected to an ac coupled graphics signal with embedded sync, it will produce a non-inverting digital output on SOGOUT.
 (This is usually a composite sync signal, containing both vertical and horizontal sync information that must be separated before passing the horizontal sync signal to Hsync.)

 When not used, this input should be left unconnected.
-For more details on this function and how it should be configured, refer to the Sync on Green section.
+For more details on this function and how it should be configured, refer to the Sync on Green section on page 12.